rubyguides

 20. Enumerable#max

-Returns the largest element or n largest elements from an enumerable collection.
+Returns the largest element or the n largest elements from an enumerable collection using natural order or a custom comparison block.

 21. Enumerable#max_by